sophiebavard/beyond-choices/README.md

 All raw data matrices are provided in .mat and .csv formats.

 >[!NOTE]
 >Variable and column names are described below, please contact me if any question arises.
+The preregistration document is publically available on OSF: https://doi.org/10.17605/OSF.IO/TZ4DQ

 ## Behavioral analyses
 Run the *behavioral_analyses_obsDG.m* script to produce *data_fig.mat*.